LucaIaco/SwipeableView/README.md

 override func viewDidLoad() {
   super.viewDidLoad()
   // Indicates the SwipeableView that the gesture should be considered inverted.
-This fit this case, where we want the self.swipeableView.isPanGestureInverted = true
+This fit this case, where we want the flexLayout to move from
+  // his current value, not to 0 like case 1, but instead to the double of his current value self.swipeableView.isPanGestureInverted = true
   // Set the flexible layout to the SwipeableView.
 This will let the layout constant value change from his current value to his double self.swipeView.flexibleLayout = SwipeableItemLayout(with: self.flexLayout, end: self.flexLayout.constant * 2)